 If you have brewed an extra shot, there is no better option than to store it in the fridge, as it will slow the rate of oxidation.
 But don’t make the mistake of reheating that shot; only use it for making cold coffee.
-If you reheat it, the taste will become extremely bitter, which will ruin the taste of your mouth, and you will start hating Espresso.
+It will become bitter if you reheat it, which will ruin the taste of your mouth and make you hate espresso.

 The coffee grounds first extract the most flavorful and acidic flavors, and then it extracts the bitter flavors.
 Although the brewing process of Espresso lasts only for 25-30 seconds, the grounds present in the shot keep on extracting the flavors until we consume it.

 This is also the reason why your Espresso gets bitter over time.
-At higher temperatures, the extraction rate is more elevated, and at a lower temperature, the rate slows down.
+At higher temperatures, the extraction rate is more elevated, and at lower temperatures, the rate slows down.

 So, storing leftover Espresso in the fridge also helps slow down the extraction process, which helps Espresso get less bitter over time.

-But reheating that shot might cause a problem, so it’s better to make a milk-based drink like cappuccino or latte if you have stored it in the fridge.
+But reheating that shot might cause a problem, so it’s better to make a cold coffee drink or milk-based espresso drink like a cappuccino or latte if you have stored it in the fridge.